 Hope to hear from you.
 Thanks again.

-CONCLUSIONS: No evidence has been found in terms of prospective controlled studies to support surgical intervention from the medical point of view.
+CONCLUSION: No evidence has been found in terms of prospective controlled studies to support surgical intervention from the medical point of view.
 In the light of the unknown long-term effects of surgery and in concluding on the lack of evidence already found that surgery might change the signs and symptoms of scoliosis, a randomized controlled trial is long overdue.
-Until such a time that such evidence exists , there can be no medical indication for surgery.
+Until such a time that such evidence exists, there can be no medical indication for surgery.
 The indications for surgery are limited for cosmetic reasons in severe cases and only if the patient and the family agree with this.

 STOP Scoliosis Progression & Avoid Spinal Fusion Surgery